Yulin-W/alternate-history-editor/devlog.md

 - Allow somehow to read from say images geojson, e.g. get historic borders
 - Allow shuffling timeline entry order around
 - Allow timeline duplication entries
-- Change colours from legend/select regions of same colour
+- Change colours from legend/select regions of same colour; perhaps use leaflet search?
 - Allow entry adding that doesn't inherit previous as well for non timeline maps
 - More parameter customisation, e.g. (parts could come from the geojson data used) (much of some implementable features should already be in geojson data anyway)
   - Flag